the never-used Roger Frost CV

 Work for Microsoft Education from 1997 to 2004

-RF worked for the marketing manager writing case studies, brochures and advertisements (1997-2002).
+RF worked for the Microsoft marketing dept writing case studies, brochures and advertisements from 1997-2002.
 For example, one brief was to create a Microsoft web site to help schools prepare for the Year 2000.
-RF wrote case studies for Microsoft Training (Authorised Academic Training Partnerships) from 2001 through to 2003.
-I wrote these Microsoft brochures which would be handed out at trade shows:
+RF wrote case studies about Microsoft Training (Authorised Academic Training Partnerships) from 2001 through to 2003.
+For example, he wrote these Microsoft brochures which would be handed out at trade shows:

 Work for BBC Education to set up GCSE Bitesize from 1997-1998.

 RF created and edited the chemistry and biology materials for the GCSE revision website BBC Bitesize.
-I worked there from the planning phase in October 1997 to first publication in March 1998.
+He worked at BBC from the planning phase in October 1997 to first publication in March 1998.

 Newsletters, features, manuals and marketing material